mento-protocol/docs/dive-deeper/fpmm/rebalancing-and-strategies.md

 - **Reserve strategy** — Used for **fully backed** Mento stablecoins (e.g. USDm, EURm).
 The protocol **Reserve** holds collateral; the strategy can **mint** new stablecoins or **burn** stablecoins and release collateral to supply or absorb the token that the pool needs.
 So when the pool has too much USDC and too little USDm, the strategy might burn USDm and use the Reserve to provide USDC (conceptually); the exact flows depend on which token is “debt” and which is “collateral” in the strategy’s configuration.
 - **CDP strategy** — Used for **synthetic** Mento stablecoins (e.g. GBPm) that are created by **collateralized debt positions (CDPs)**.
 The strategy interacts with the **stability pool** and borrowing/repayment: it can borrow or repay the stablecoin, or use the stability pool’s liquidity, to return the required token to the pool during rebalance.
+- **Open strategy** — **OpenLiquidityStrategy** uses the **caller** of `rebalance(pool)` as the liquidity source: the caller must hold and approve the required token; the strategy pulls it via ERC20 `transferFrom` and returns the other token to the pool.
+No reserve or CDP.
+Used where there is no Reserve or CDP deployment (e.g. GBPm/USDm on Monad).
+See [Liquidity strategies](../../build/smart-contracts/liquidity-strategies.md#openliquiditystrategy) and [mento-core#711](https://github.com/mento-protocol/mento-core/pull/711).
 - **Third-party strategy** — For pools that pair with externally issued assets, the issuer (or another party) can deploy a custom strategy contract that is allowlisted on the pool.
 That strategy implements the same callback interface and sources the other token from its own liquidity or external venues.

 ---